What Is Prenatal Care?

 Prenatal care helps you have a healthy baby

 During prenatal care:

 The progress of your pregnancy is checked.
-This includes your baby’s growth, changes in your weight, and your overall health and comfort.
+This includes your baby’s growth, changes in your weight and blood pressure, and your overall health and comfort.

 Smoking increases the risk of losing your baby or having a low-birth-weight baby.
 If you smoke, quit now.

-Alcohol and drugs have been linked with miscarriage, birth defects, mental retardation, and low birth weight.
+Alcohol and drugs have been linked with miscarriage, birth defects, intellectual disability, and low birth weight.
 Avoid alcohol and drugs.